ryik5/FlexibleDBMS/README.md

 Do easy using of flexible queries and hard coded queries on switchable DBs.
 This application provides the easy way to reuse SQL queries for different types and instances of  databases.

-Function:
-- Importing text files and Excel ones into a local SQLite DB
-- Compacting DB with imported data by removing unneeded or empty columns
-- Adding links on different type DBs
-- Storing hard coded queries and flexible stored queries connected on the specific DB
 ## Quickstart

 ### Usage